cs481-ekh/s22-energy/docs/Meeting_Minutes.md

    up ideas we had.
 I do feel like we could have spent some more time on each piece of the sprint.
 We have discussed this and next sprint we will spend a lot more time working on our task.

-    We got done with all the tasks that we planned to do, a lot of work was done to get the backend done.
-We had a serveral meetings during the last two weeks and we had a lot of discussions, the backend might still need more work.

    The sprint went well, we were able to accomplish all the tasks we set out to do.
 I think some of the tasks could have been tackled in Sprint 0 since 1/4 of the tasks involved setting up and configuring different aspects of the project.
 This was mostly due to the fact that we hadn't analyzed the CSV data files